buildpacks/rfcs/text/0000-stack-buildpacks.md

 * Can only create one layer that is exported in the app image
 * May include, in the created layer, modifications to any part of the filesystem, excluding `<app>`, `<layers>`, `<platform>`, and `<cnb>` directories as well as other directories [listed below](#spec-changes-optional).
 * Must not access the application source code during the `build` phase
-* Must run before all userspace buildpacks if it passes detection
+* Must run before all application buildpacks if it passes detection
 * Must run against both the build and run images if it passes detection for that stack type
 * Must be distributed with the stack build image, and may be distributed with the stack run image
 * May not create layers using the `<layers>` directory

 The stackpack interface is similar to the buildpack interface:
 * The same `bin/detect` and `bin/build` scripts are required
-* The positional arguments for `bin/detect` and `bin/build` are the same as with userspace buildpacks
+* The positional arguments for `bin/detect` and `bin/build` are the same as with application buildpacks
-* The environment variables and inputs for `bin/detect` and `bin/build` are the same as with userspace buildpacks (though the values may be different)
+* The environment variables and inputs for `bin/detect` and `bin/build` are the same as with application buildpacks (though the values may be different)
 * The working directory is `/` instead of the app source directory
 * The stackpacks will run in the existing build phase as well as a new extend phase.
 The _extend_ phase will be responsible for running stack buildpacks on the run-image, and creating layers that will be applied to the app image.

 For each stackpack, the lifecycle will use [snapshotting](https://github.com/GoogleContainerTools/kaniko/blob/master/docs/designdoc.md#snapshotting-snapshotting) to capture changes made during the stackpack's build or extend phases excluding a few specific directories and files.

 All of the captured changes in the extend phase will be included in a single layer produced as output from the stackpack, which will be mounted into the `/run-layers` directory of the export container.
-Any changes performed by the stack buildpack to the build image will persist through execution of userspace buildpacks, but not exported as a layer.
+Any changes performed by the stack buildpack to the build image will persist through execution of application buildpacks, but not exported as a layer.

 The `<layers>` dir MAY NOT be used to create arbitrary layers.